General Info – summary

 Distribution & Ecology

-These Trees are found in the coastal forests and riverine thickets in the Western Cape (eastwards – from close to Swellendam), Eastern Cape and inland from sea level to 2 000m e.g., Amatola mountains – to the north-east of East London.
+These Trees are not endemic (restricted to a particular geographic location) in South Africa.
+They are found in the coastal forests and riverine thickets in the Western Cape (eastwards – from close to Swellendam), Eastern Cape and inland from sea level to 2 000m e.g., Amatola mountains – to the northeast of East London, Gauteng.
 They also occur up the Eastern part of South Africa (coastal to tropical) in KwaZulu-Natal as well as Limpopo e.g., Willies Poort, Mpumalanga, North West.
 Beyond South Africa they occur in Swaziland, Zimbabwe, Mozambique (central e.g., Mt Gorongosa, and extreme south), Tanzania, Kenya, Uganda, Tanzania, Malawi and Ethiopia.
 Adult trees can withstand temperatures as low as minus 8⁰C.
 Several swallowtail Butterflies, like the citrus swallowtail or Christmas butterfly (Papilio demodocus) have larvae that feed on the leaves and those of other citrus trees, before pupating.
 Samango monkeys and some birds consume the Seeds – including Rameron and Olive pigeons.
-The short-tailed Cape parrot (Poicephalus robustus) has a large beak and is able to break open and eat these hard blackish seeds (Its favourite fruit is from the trees of the genus Podocarpus.
-In these Gymnosperms, the seeds are not in cones).
+The short-tailed Cape parrot (Poicephalus robustus) has a large beak and is able to break open and eat these hard blackish seeds.
+Its favourite fruit is from the trees of the genus Podocarpus.
+In Podocarpus (a gymnosperm, but here the seeds are not in cones).
 Both butterflies and bees, rather than birds visit flowers and are the agents of Pollination.

 Ethnobotany

 These shade trees with their outstanding flowers are becoming more popular in South Africa.
 The Wood is tough, white or light yellow and suitable for turning.
 It is used for planks, furniture, shovel handles and is considered one of the most useful of our hard woods.
 It has a good bending capacity that is useful for making tent bows.
 Rather bitter lemon yellow Yangu oil is extractable by cold pressing the Seeds.
-This oil is used in local skin and hair care and provides UV protection.
-It also has a high concentration of essential fatty acids and is used to make soap.
-Good-luck bracelets are made from Seeds and Bark is used in local cosmetics.
+The oil is used in local skin and hair care.
+It provides UV protection.
+It also has a high concentration of essential fatty acids, and is used to make soap.
+Good-luck bracelets are made from Seeds, and Bark is used in local cosmetics.
 The seeds germinate and transplant well.
 Cultivated trees usually grow to less than 10m high at a rate of close to 1m per year.
 They prefer moist soil and being frost free when young.
-This attractive and useful shade tree and makes a good street tree.
+This attractive and useful shade tree also makes a good street tree.
 It may take up to 8 years to flower.
 A worthwhile exercise is to pick and carefully examine a single impressive flower.

 References